IAPS FOOTBALL (BOYS)

 Girls can play in this competition, there is no limit to the number of girls who can play in the team.

-If you wish to play a girl in the boys' football tournament, please inform the IAPS Sports team in advance of the event.
+If you wish to play a girl in the boys' football tournament, please contact the IAPS Sport Team in advance of the event.

 This is in accordance with the NGB's rules and regulations.

 Please read the rules and regulations in full before entering the event.

 Once you have booked for this event, you must complete your competitors details online before the entry deadline.

 The link to submit your competitors details can be found in the confirmation email sent to you immediately after booking online.